-this: that ball-goers should make one return during the season.
+is this: that guests should make one return during the season.

-In giving this, you may imitate the vulgar among the higher classes, and have a "crush" as it is called; but it is in far better taste to restrict the number of invitations, so that all the guests may be fairly accommodated.
+In giving this, always avoid a "crush" as it is called; it is far better to restrict the number of invitations, so that all the guests may be fairly accommodated.
 The invitations should, however, be slightly in excess of the number counted on, as it is rare indeed that every one accepts.
-One-third more than the room will hold may generally be asked with safety.
-It is desirable to secure the attendance of an equal number of dancers of both sexes; but experience shows that to do this it is necessary to invite more gentlemen than ladies.
+One-third more than the room will hold may generally be asked with safety. is desirable to secure the attendance of an equal number of dancers of both sexes; but, experience shows that to do this it is necessary to invite more gentlemen than ladies.

-It is the lady of the house who gives a ball.
+It is the lady of the house who gives the party.
 The invitations should be in her name, and the replies addressed to her.

-The invitations should be sent out

-three weeks before the time; but a fortnight is sufficient: a less time is not de rigueur.
+The invitations should be sent out ten days before the time; a less time is not de riqueur.

-Printed forms of invitation may be obtained at every stationer's; but it is better that they should be written.
-In that case, use small note-paper, white, and of the very best quality: let the envelopes be also thick and good.
+Printed forms of invitation may be obtained at every stationer's; but it is better that they should be written. that case, use small note-paper, white, and of the best quality.
+Let the envelopes be thick and good.

-This form of invitation may be used:-
+This form of invitation may be used:

-"Monday, Jan.
+Monday, Jan.
 1st.

-"Mrs. - requests the pleasure of Mr. - 's company at an Evening Party, on Monday, Jan.
-21st.

-"An answer will oblige.
+"Mrs. --- requests the pleasure of Mr. --- 's company at an Evening Party, on Thursday, Jan.
+11th.
+"An answer will oblige."